-The central task in these pages is to prove that our current archetypal psychology, ecology and cosmology mirror our knowledge of the universe.
-The mirroring of Earth and sky, our solar system, galaxy, galactic neighborhood unto the infinite, bottomless, ever-deepening universe that is and can be lived as deeply meaningful and evolutionary experience.
+The first task in these pages is to show how our current archetypal psychology, ecology and cosmology mirror our knowledge of the universe.
+Earth and sky, our solar system, galaxy, galactic neighborhood unto the infinite, bottomless, ever-deepening universe reflect for us depth of soul.
+We are invited to share the deeply meaningful and evolutionary experiences of our Age.

 In our participatory world view, Anima Mundi and Axis Mundi are always present wherever there is life.
-The second task is that once the first is intellectually and experientially established, to gently lead minds out of the imploding patriarchal and late-modern world view (de-colonize) which is based on a passive Earth and humanity who are subjects of a higher power into the evolutionary and participatory world view (re-indigenize) where Earth, through axis, atmosphere and orbit, actively participates as the homeland for co-creatiing sovereign souls I have just described a Re-birth of the West.
-From the indigenous way of seeing, the West has confused itself with the Center/Earth/Sky.
-When the West returns to a participant as one Direction among the other 6, balance returns and Earth recovers.
+The second task is that once the first is intellectually and experientially established, to gently lead minds out of the imploding patriarchal and late-modern world view (de-colonize).
+The dying worldview was based on a passive Earth and humanity who were submissive subjects of an all-mighty highest power.

 Mirroring, is the profound value of the literal age of the world.
 When we get Chronos right all the worlds line up.
 To take up the theme of the mirror in Magnifying, we look to Plato, in the Timaeus.
 He described the starry heavens as a moving image of eternity.
 His idea was a 2-step teaching tool whereby, first, the universe can be used as the mirror to help us understand what eternity is like, and second that understanding can be used to apprehend the inherent dignity of own souls.
 As above, so below.